Features

 Back in the groove: why are vinyl records becoming mainstream again?

 For the majority of the 20th century, vinyl records reigned supreme in the music world as they were one of the only widely available music formats.
 However, the craze for vinyl records slowly dwindled as its competition rose to fame throughout the late 20th and early 21st century.
-[Image to go here of vinyl records] From the 1970s and 80s came the cassette tape and the CD.
+Image credit: Amy Mescus From the 1970s and 80s came the cassette tape and the CD.
 They were highly praised for their compact nature and ability to skip to specific songs.
 They are also portable - a game-changer for avid music listeners - and a lot cheaper than your standard vinyl record.
-Mention average price of CD / vinyl record.
-Digital streaming was introduced in 2004 by [Spotify]?, and by 2005 had already increased to ___, and it started to seem as though vinyl records were completely wip...
+Adjusted for inflation, the average vinyl record price in the 1980's was £25, whilst the average CD price was £13.
+Digital streaming was legitimately introduced in Europe and the UK in 2004 by iTunes, reaching 6.1 milli...

 Doing it Ourselves: Inside the Newcastle Live Music Community